By Nathan Brunet on January 25th, 2019

 "In a short while, I will sign a bill to open our government for three weeks, until February 15th," Trump said.

 It is not yet confirmed if this announcement guarantees necessary funding for affordable housing for March.
-Until a new deal is made by February 15, 2019, there is still a possibility that millions of low-income renters, including those in rural areas, could lose their housing assistance.Always check the program's income limit.
+Until a new deal is made by February 15, 2019, there is still a possibility that millions of low-income renters, including those in rural areas, could lose their housing assistance.Do not pay for HUD applications.